alersrt/webrtc/README.md

-This is simple WebRTC project.
+This is simple Signalling Server for WebRTC (main code was taken from WebRTC Cookbook).